techacharya/Cources/linux/theory/introduction/introduction.md

 ## kernel

-The **Linux kernel** is a free and open-source, monolithic, modular, multitasking, Unix-like operating system kernel. ${\color{green}Kernel}$ is central/core component of an Operating System and generally has complete control over everything in the system.
+The **_Linux kernel_** is a free and open-source, monolithic, modular, multitasking, Unix-like operating system kernel. **_Kernel_** is central/core component of an Operating System and generally has complete control over everything in the system.
 It always resident in memory until Operating System is shut down again and facilitates interactions between hardware and software components.
 It is responsible for various tasks such as:
   - Device management
   - Memory Management
   - Process Management